 The two essential tools which we use when travelling ourselves are:

 - Momondo Flight Search Engine simultaneously searches all flights by all carriers, both low-cost and regular, between any two points in Europe, and gives you total prices including all fees and surcharges, thus making comparisons very easy.
-Tip: click on the ‘custom’ tab to seperate inbound and outbound flights and make sure that you have selected the Direct flights filter
+Tip: click on the ‘custom’ tab to separate inbound and outbound flights and make sure that you have selected the Direct flights filter

 - Swiss Railways timetable: All train times including to/from Italy are available on this site.

 Our recommended methods of travel:

 If you are travelling to Zermatt by train: fly to Zurich or Geneva and take the train to Visp, where you change to the mountain train direct to Zermatt.
 The whole journey is very scenic, going alongside lakes, vineyards and mountains with typically Swiss efficiency.
 The small-gauge red mountain train that takes you on the last section from Visp to Zermatt is a highlight in itself and a great hit with kids.
 Please note that the Zurich trains are more comfortable than the Geneva ones, they have refreshments on board and often a dining car too.

 If you are in a hurry, or have a lot of luggage or children, then from Visp book a limousine or people carrier transfer direct to Zermatt.
 The connection time is short between trains.

 The train frequency between all Swiss airports and Zermatt is two connections per hour until late afternoon.